judgesteven/website/AI_SETUP.md

 # AI Assistant Setup Guide

-## Current Status: ✅ AI Assistant Enabled
+## Current Status: ✅ AI Assistant Enabled with GPT-5.0

-The AI assistant is now fully functional with a restricted scope focused on gamification topics and GameLayer platform questions.
+The AI assistant is now fully functional with GPT-5.0, providing enhanced reasoning, more accurate responses, and improved context understanding focused on gamification topics and GameLayer platform questions.

 ## Features